-Learn more about the ALEA 2012 International Composition Prize here.
+Learn more about the 2015 ALEA III International Composition Prize here.

 Finalists and prize-winners of 2012 ALEA III International Composition Competition.

 The 2012 ALEA III International Composition Competition Prize

 The ALEA III International Composition Prize was established at Boston University to promote and encourage the creation of new music by young professional composers of all nationalities under 40 years old.
 Unperformed and unpublished works of all styles and esthetic directions are eligible and may be scored for any combination of single orchestral instruments, guitar, voice and/or electronics utilizing from 1-15 musicians.
 Compositions range between 6 and 15 minutes in duration and are submitted by March 15 of each year.

 During the preliminary stage of the competition, members of the Boston University Music Faculty select 6-9 works for the finals.
 At the final stage Theodore Antoniou conducts the performances of the finalists' composition, and after the concert a monetary prize of $2,500 is awarded.
 The judges for the final round are well known personalities of the Boston music scene.
 The panel, consisting of composers, performers, conductors, musicologists and educators, aims for a balance among a variety of musical approaches.